zoearen/dig245-final/README.md

 1. Your coded design (valid [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/)) combined with your prototype in a final application
 1. The project should be live, hosted on Github Pages, Heroku, or your own server.
-1. A well-designed, but simple, introduction page to give your project context
+1. A well-designed, but simple page (preferably that is part of the project) to give your project context.
+This could be an introduction to the project or provided at the end to explain what happened.
 1. A 200–300 word statement explaining your concept and execution.
-1. An updated pitch with screenshots, videos, etc. to document and share your finished project.
+1. An updated pitch (with screenshots and/or video) to document and share your finished project.

 <pre>
 In class: We will share final projects in <a href="https://en.wikipedia.org/wiki/Lightning_talk">lightning talks</a> (5 min.)